Alternative Therapy for Cancer

 Treatment requires travel to another country

-Treatment providers discourage the use of standard/conventional medicine
+Treatment providers discourage the use of standard or conventional medicine